-- Please note that service and companion animals that display evidence of illness or conditions that could affect the health of Cat Tales Zoological Park animal collection may not be permitted access to the Zoo for the health and safety our animals.**
+- Please note that service animals that display evidence of illness or conditions that could affect the health of Cat Tales Zoological Park animal collection may not be permitted access to the Zoo for the health and safety our animals.**

-- Guests with service or companion animals are allowed access to the majority of the public areas of the Zoo site, with the occasional, temporary exception of some public areas.
-Such sensitive areas and/or times at the Zoo where the presence of service or companion animals should be restricted may include, but are not limited to: new arrivals/additions to our animal collection, new births, when animals are on lead outside of exhibits, when transferring animals from one exhibit to another.
-Under these occasional, temporary times, guests with service or companion animals will not be permitted in these public areas.** Please note all visitors are not permitted in the Zoo's service and non-public areas.
+- Guests with service animals are allowed access to the majority of the public areas of the Zoo site, with the occasional, temporary exception of some public areas.
+Such sensitive areas and/or times at the Zoo where the presence of service animals should be restricted may include, but are not limited to: new arrivals/additions to our animal collection, new births, when animals are on lead outside of exhibits, when transferring animals from one exhibit to another.
+Under these occasional, temporary times, guests with service animals will not be permitted in these public areas.** Please note all visitors are not permitted in the Zoo's service and non-public areas.
 Service animals shall remain in public areas only and shall not be permitted access to non-public or restricted areas unless accompanied by an employee escort as approved by the appropriate supervisor.
 However, an employee with disabilities requiring the assistance of a service animal may work in such areas as approved by the appropriate supervisor, Department Head, or Deputy Director.

-- All Zoo exhibits should be approached slowly to give the Zoo animals time to react to the presence of a service or companion animal.
+- All Zoo exhibits should be approached slowly to give the Zoo animals time to react to the presence of a service animal.
 For everyone's welfare, if an animal appears distressed or agitated the service or companion animal should be immediately moved further back or away from the exhibit completely.

 Cat Tales Zoological Park Accessible Guest Service Policy, Procedures and Practices have been developed to fulfill the requirements of the Americans with Disability Act (ADA), Accessibility Standards for Customer Service.
 This document is available upon request at Guest Services.
 For more information about accessibility and special needs services, call (509)238-4126.